 - Obverse The main side of a coin, usually denoting the issuing authority, often by portraying the monarch or head of state.
-Commonly called the "head" side or front (see reverse.).
+Commonly called the "head" side or front (see the reverse.).
 Normally the lower die which is embedded in the anvil.

-- Off-centre Describes a coin that has received misaligned strike from the coin press and has portions of its design missing.
+- Off-centre Describes a coin that has received a misaligned strike from the coin press and has portions of its design missing.

 - Ornament Decoration added to embellish something.

 - Ounce The name for several units of measurement.
 The main ones are the avoirdupois and troy; 28.3495231g and 31.1034768g respectively.
 The troy ounce is used internationally as the standard unit of measurement when weighing precious metals.

 - Overdate One date struck over another on a coin, by repunching one date over the original date on the die.
 Usually to economise on die use at the end of a calendar year, but also to correct errors.

 - Overstrike -uck When a coin is struck on the flan of an existing coin, rather than a blank flan.
 Evidence of overstriking is sometimes seen on coins such as the 1804 Bank of England Dollars, which were struck over imported Spanish Dollars.